clokai/clokai/README.md

 **CLOKAI** is an experimental heavyweight language model (~1.5B–1.8B parameters), purpose-engineered for the frontier of **Electronic Design Automation (EDA)** and **PCB Logic Synthesis**.
 Where conventional LLMs predict tokens, CLOKAI extracts logic — combining the raw expressivity of Neuromorphic Computing with the mathematical precision of Non-linear Function Approximation.

 This is not a fine-tuned chatbot.
-This is a **Ghost-Engine** — a domain-native intelligence forged at the intersection of three revolutionary neural paradigms, designed to make PCB design as intuitive as a conversation.
+This is a *ClokArch** — a domain-native intelligence forged at the intersection of three revolutionary neural paradigms, designed to make PCB design as intuitive as a conversation.

 ---

-## 🧠 Model Architecture — *The Ghost-Engine*
+## 🧠 Model Architecture — *ClokArch*

-CLOKAI is a **Hybrid Chimera**: a three-architecture fusion that transcends the limitations of standard transformer-based LLMs.
+CLOKAI is a **ClokArch**: a three-architecture fusion that transcends the limitations of standard transformer-based LLMs.

 ```
 ┌─────────────────────────────────────────────────────────┐
-│                    CLOKAI GHOST-ENGINE                  │
+│                    CLOKAI ClokArch-ENGINE                  │
 │                                                         │
 │   ┌───────────────────────────────────────────────┐     │
 │   │  [1] KAN-Integrated Backbone                  │     │